EagleLizard/advent-of-code/2024/src/day16/readme.md

 The task is to find all tiles that are along a "best path".
 A best path is a shortest path, of which there can be many.

 My initial inclination is to use the function from part 1 to find the cost of the best path, and then implement DFS with a cost limit to short-circuit if it is ever traversing a path longer than the best path.

+*<u>*Update:</u>*

+The naive DFS solution is slow.
+This is moire or less expected, but it might be too slow.

+It does appear to be too slow.